hananils/kirby-type-methods/README.md

 ![Kirby Type Methods](.github/title.png)

-**Type Methods** is a plugin for [Kirby 3](https://getkirby.com) helping to identify the type of an object, either page, user or file, in order to simplify logic in snippets that – for instance – handle content from both `$page` and `$user` objects.
+**Type Methods** is a plugin for [Kirby](https://getkirby.com) helping to identify the type of an object, either page, user or file, in order to simplify logic in snippets that – for instance – handle content from both `$page` and `$user` objects.

 ## Examples